imharsh98/LTSpice/README.md

 reference answers: other students' solutions to certain questions
 presentation: files related to the exam presentation on a research paper LTspiceResults.xlsx: Excel file containing the graphs for different problems.
+exam: folder specific to the LT spice exam held on 20 Dec 2024 at CGU.